spoonapps/docs/doc/reference/commands/build.md

 ### build

-The build command is used to automate the creation of images.
-The build command can build images from a Spoonscript or a **.xappl** configuration file.
+The `build` command is used to automate the creation of images.
+The `build` command can build images from a SpoonScript or a **.xappl** configuration file.

 To build from an existing container, use the `commit` command.

-#### Using Spoonscripts
+#### Using SpoonScripts

-A Spoonscript is a list of instructions that Spoon will follow to create a container.
+A SpoonScript is a list of instructions that Spoon will follow to create a container.
 After the last instruction in a script, Spoon will automatically run `spoon commit` on the recently created container, creating a new image.

 When building from a **.me** script, the Spoon IDE will take the following steps: